 Nitrogen is an important and essential nutrient in aquatic ecosystems.
 In addition to fertilizers, agricultural waste and wastewater contribute nitrogen into lakes.
 In large amounts, ammonia and nitrates can be toxic to aquatic organisms.
 Total Kjeldahl Nitrogen (TKN) which is what is measured, determines the concentration of all forms of nitrogen in the lake.
-While there currently are no guidelines for acceptable levels of TKN, according to RVCA, TKN in water bodies not influenced by excessive organic inputs typically range from 100 to 500 μg/L.
+While there currently are no guidelines for acceptable levels of TKN, according to RVCA, TKN in water bodies not influenced by excessive organic inputs typically range from 100 to 500 $\mu$ g/L.

 Phosphorous is generally recognized as the limiting nutrient in freshwater ecosystems and the major nutrient contributing to eutrophication in lakes.
 Since phosphorous is the principal source of energy for all living organisms the amount of phosphorous in the environment will determine how fast an organism grows and proliferates.
 Phosphorus is therefore the principal limiting factor in the growth of algae, meaning that algae growth will occur in greater amounts as more phosphorus is added to a lake.
 It should be born in mind that a conventional septic system cannot do much with phosphorous.
-Most of the phosphorous that enters a septic system from phosphorus levels below 5 $\mu$ g/L are typical of oligotrophic lakes that generally are clear and deep with few nutrients.
+Most of the phosphorous that enters a septic system from phosphorous containing detergents will emerge intact, enter the water table and eventually, the lake.
+Phosphorus levels below 5 $\mu$ g/L are typical of oligotrophic lakes that generally are clear and deep with few nutrients.
 Such lakes are typically found in the northern regions of Ontario.
 Phosphorous levels above 20 $\mu$ g/L are typical of eutrophic lakes that are laden with nutrients which lead to excessive algae and plant growth.
 Mesotrophic lakes are in between these two extremes and are typical of the lakes found in our region of Ontario.